 Here’s a range of gift experiences ideas…

 I’ve listed a few of the many, many adventure gift options out there.
-When booking the experience be sure to check if there are any height or age restrictions in place.
+When booking the experience be sure to check if there are any height or age restrictions in place and that parents/carers can actually get their kids there.

 - Indoor sky diving